elixir-saas/ecto_orderable/guides/howtos/Many-To-Many Sets.md

 Repo.insert!(%TaskUser{task_id: task.id, user_id: user.id, position: order})
 ```

 The `between:` option is smart about composite keys.
-Since the `user_id` is already known from the `task_user` being moved, you only need to specify the `task_id` of the siblings.
+Since the `user_id` is already known from the `task_user` being moved, you only need to specify the `task_id` of the neighboring items.
 The library figures out that `task_id` is the "identity" field (primary key minus scope).

 This can feel indirect.
 The user thinks "I'm reordering my tasks" but the code operates on join records.